The Long War, Part 25/ The Battle of Miriszló, 1600

 Michael II was surprised but he organized his troops and launched an attack.
 The heavy cannon fire caused great losses to Basta’s army but they stood the fire firmly and launched their counter-attack.

-All in all, the mercenaries of Basta and Michael II devastated the land of Transylvania so much that contemporary writers called it a disaster: a few years later it was only Prince Bocskai who succeeded in making order in Transylvania, paving the way to Prince Bethlen’s and Prince Rákóczi’s work to make Transylvania the prosperous, independent and strong “Fairy Garden” of Europe – until the next Habsburg intervention, at least.
+All in all, the mercenaries of Basta and Michael II devastated the land of Transylvania so much that contemporary writers called it a disaster.
+Let us not forget that most of the atrocities committed by Basta’s mercenaries are connected to his Hajdú soldiers.
+A few years later it was only Prince Bocskai who succeeded in making order in Transylvania, paving the way for Prince Bethlen’s and Prince Rákóczi’s work to make Transylvania the prosperous, independent, and strong “Fairy Garden” of Europe – until the next Habsburg intervention, at least.

 Source: Szibler Gábor and some own research

-Do not miss the next part of the Long War Series, subscribe here to receive the updates, and become a Patron of spreading Hungarian history for even a symbolic sum of 1$ per month:
+Do not miss the next part of the Long War Series, subscribe here to receive the updates: